grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 </CodeGroup>

-You could use the [`summaryTrendStats` option](/using-k6/options#summary-trend-stats) to change the stats reported for `Trend` metrics.
+To change the stats reported for `Trend` metrics, you can use the [`summaryTrendStats` option](/using-k6/options#summary-trend-stats).
 You can also make k6 display time values with a fixed time unit (seconds, milliseconds or microseconds) via the [`summaryTimeUnit` option](/using-k6/options#summary-time-unit).
 And, as mentioned above, you can completely customize the whole report via the [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback).

 <CodeGroup labels={[]}>